 The generous conversion rate is a blessing for the strapped traveller, and can take a bit of getting used to… with great power comes responsibility!
 Now is your chance to pay off favours, buy a few rounds, and hell, even treat your mates to an empanada, because Venezuela is dirt cheap.
-Some people argue that backpackers shouldn’t visit Venezuela; that travelling there is somehow taking advantage of the economic disaster there, but in reality, backpackers are currently some of the only people bringing in foreign currency to the country.
+Some people argue that backpackers shouldn’t visit Venezuela; that traveling there is somehow taking advantage of the economic disaster there, but in reality, backpackers are currently some of the only people bringing in foreign currency to the country.
 Tourism is, at the end of the day, one of Venezuela’s best chances of building a stable economy.
 I met many Venezuelans and had the privilege of befriending a few: all were happy if a little concerned, that I was visiting their country.

 I spent $320 for the entire month I was there – and you could easily stretch that to $200 per month if you needed to, I was partying pretty hard.
 It’s hard to imagine if you’re not used to how cheap life can be, but I hope to give you guys a sense of the cost of this country, and desperately hope it tempts a few of you braver souls into this glorious, controversial and mega-cheap country.

 There’s one thing that all Venezuelans can agree on – cheap petrol is a birthright.
 It’s hard to comprehend just how cheap it is if you’re used to the outrageous fuel costs of America, UK, Australia and so on – but you could literally drive from one side of the country to the other on just a few cents.
 When most people hear this, they pull the facial equivalent to brain-freeze.
 For travellers, this obviously means huge freedom to travel while in the country, if you do choose to drive across the region’s scenic cross-country routes.
 And if you don’t fancy driving, the low fuel cost means internal flights will only set you back between $5 – $8!